nkuchyna/FDF/README.md

 # FDF
-My first graphic project on C | UNIT Factory | Creating a simplified 3D graphic representation of a relief landscape
+My first graphic project on C | Creating a simplified 3D graphic representation of a relief landscape
 --------------------------------------------------------------------------------------------------------------------
 In this project I discovered the basics of graphic programming, and in particular how to place points in space, how to join them with segments and most importantly how to observe the scene from a particular viewpoint.